-To use it, select Programs \rightarrow Putty \rightarrow Pageant.
+To use it, select Programs $\rightarrow$ Putty $\rightarrow$ Pageant.
 Pageant will start as an icon in your taskbar.
-The icon is this: 🚺
+The

 Double-click the icon to open the console.
 Then use the Add Key button to select the Private key file on your system.
 You will be asked to enter the passphrase.